🎁 GIFT VOUCHERS AVAILABLE 🎁

 The season of merriment shares its name with Christ; with its roots in Christian religion some devout folks follow advent wreath timings with a biblical crib in place five weeks prior to Xmas.
 When the final advent candle is lit on Christmas Day, baby Jesus is added to the Crib.

 Dec 8th is also popular.
-It’s a day of veneration and from a practical perspective some devout kids are off school and make willing assistants.
+It’s a day of veneration for some and from a practical perspective some devout kids are off school and make willing assistants.

 If you hail from German heritage then Dec.
 24th is a more significant date and trees are often only put up the night before.
 Due mainly to the use of real candles adorning the fresh fir tree branches.